 Is there anything more annoying than when you get your horse in from the field to ride only to find they have lost a shoe?
 Your ride is immediately put on the back burner and you have the problem of getting your farrier out ASAP to put it back on — and what to do with the shoe-less hoof in the meantime?
-Preventing your horse losing a shoe is an important part of horse hoof care, because it helps to keep hooves healthy.

 Lost shoes are a nuisance for horse riders and can result in many missed rides and even lameness if your horse is prone to losing them.
-Here are six things you can do to help lower the chances of your horse losing a shoe.
+Here are five things you can do to help lower the chances of your horse losing a shoe.

 1. Use overreach boots